bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

   }
 ```

 This is the default value for the `flex` property where the first value is for `flex-grow`, second is for `flex-shrink` and the last value is for `flex-basis`.
-The last two value for flex property is optional.
+The last two values for flex property are optional.

 ```
   .item {